← Back to Blog

 Updated on:

-Being a freelancer is similar to many other small businesses.
-There are many different facets of the operation, from job searches, to sales, to closing deals, to delivering on the work, and to actually getting your freelance invoices paid.
+Being an agency owner is similar to many other small businesses.
+There are many different facets of the operation, from job searches, to sales, to closing deals, to delivering on the work, and to actually getting your invoices paid.

 If you don’t understand the needs of potential customers, you’ll never close the sale to make them a customer.
 Once you have a customer, you must continue to understand and meet ongoing needs, or you won’t retain the business.
 You need to know how to identify client needs.